wfranzen/Web-Tower-Defense/README.md

 • Additional maps for varying gameplay.

+• Custom sprites for all game objects.

-The core mechanics are influenced by tower-defense games Wintermaul and Xeno Tactic.
+The core mechanics of this game are inspired by tower-defense games Wintermaul and Xeno Tactic.